 Tithonia Plant Propagation

-Grow Tithonia plants from seed.
+Grow Tithonia flowers from seed.
 At the onset of cold weather, start them indoors.
 During warmer months, set them outdoors.
 Remember keeping the soil moist until the Tithonia seeds sprout is key.

 Sowing Seed Inside